stephvp1172/DNSCGroup19Fall2022/README.md

 | **AIR (Before Cutoff)** | 0.76 | 0.82 | 1.00 | 1.06 |
 | **AIR (After Cutoff)** | 0.83 | 0.85 | 1.00 | 1.02 |

-Among the 12 depth model we have trained, the best performing model is when the depth equals to 6.
-When the depth is 6, the training AUC is 0.783722, validation AUC is 0.749610, and the test AUC is 0.7438.
-The model is a stable model when depth is 6 since the standard deviation is around 2%.
-The AIR is 0.733205 when the depth is 6, the best fairness and performance when the depth is equal to 6.
-Therefore, It is a good model when depth equals to 6.
+Among the 12 depth models we have trained, the best performing model is when the depth equals to 6 since it has the highest Validation AUC and the second highest Training AUC and AIR.

 - **Plots related to your data or final model**
   - Iteration Plot